Fellow Since 2009

-This profile was prepared when Jerry White was elected to the Ashoka Fellowship in 2009.
+This description of Jerry White's work was prepared when Jerry White was elected to the Ashoka Fellowship in 2009.

 The New Idea